microsoft/StoreBroker/Documentation/RESTPROXY.md

  * You must have the [Azure SDK](https://azure.microsoft.com/en-us/downloads/) installed before you can do any development.
-As of the time of this writing, the appropriate one to download is the one for [VS 2015](https://go.microsoft.com/fwlink/?LinkId=518003&clcid=0x409).
+As of the time of this writing, the appropriate one to download is the one for [VS 2017](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15&utm_source=azuremscom&utm_medium=clickbutton&utm_campaign=tailored_azuredownloadpage&rid=34348).

  * The code is [StyleCop](http://stylecop.codeplex.com/) clean.
 Please keep it that way.
    Install StyleCop (if you don't have it installed already) and run `Tools->Run StyleCop (Rescan All)` before you submit to enure that it stays clean.

- * When developing/debugging the service locally, you'll want to set the `RESTProxy' as the default project, and _not_ `AzureService`.
+ * When developing/debugging the service locally, you'll want to set the `RESTProxy` as the default project, and _not_ `AzureService`.

  * If you are deploying on your local box, it will deploy to `localhost`.
 This will work fine